zchyde/brooklinebooksmith.com/_posts/2015-11-20-holiday-gift-guide-kids.md

 ![](/uploads/versions/9780545448680---x----268-400x---.jpg)**THE MARVELS** by Brian Sleznick [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780545448680)

-Marvels opens with the lone survivor of a shipwreck, a story told in Selznick’s beautiful illustrations, and fans out into the text story of a runaway almost 200 years later.
-Both stories are beautiful and intriguing and in the end marvels themselves when they meet in a way the reader won’t expect.
-Marvels is a stunning follow up to 2011’s Wonderstruck that is hands-down worth every second of the wait.
+*Marvels* opens with the lone survivor of a shipwreck, a story told in Selznick’s beautiful illustrations, and fans out into the text story of a runaway almost 200 years later.
+Both stories are beautiful and intriguing and meet in a way the reader won’t expect. *Marvels* is a stunning follow up to 2011’s Wonderstruck that is hands-down worth every second of the wait.

 ---

 ![](/uploads/versions/9781423160915---x----263-400x---.jpg)**MAGNUS CHASE AND THE GODS OF ASGARD, BOOK 1: THE SWORD OF SUMMER** by Rick Riordan [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9781423160915)

 Riordan has without a doubt done it again!
 With his signature wit and understanding of his audience, he crafts the punny, brave, and hilarious story of runaway, Magnus Chase, who had just been informed that he is the son of a Norse God.
-With a story set in Boston and chapter titles that are laugh-out-loud funny on their own, Sword of Summer is sure to make Riordan new fans while still managing to bring the old ones back for more.
+With a story set in Boston and chapter titles that are laugh-out-loud funny on their own, *Sword of Summer* is sure to make Riordan new fans while still managing to bring the old ones back for more.

 ---

 #### Honorable Mentions

 *Harry Potter and the Sorcerer’s Stone: The Illustrated Edition* by J.K.
-Rowling/illustrated by Jim Kay [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780545790352)
+Rowling/illustrated by Jim Kay&nbsp;[**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780545790352)

 *Caretaker’s Guide to Fablehaven* by Brandon Mull [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9781629720913)